 When I perform that action, my application opens in the browser and I see a red square that can be moved in any direction using the arrow keys on the keyboard.
 I can hear your voice stating that this doesn’t look like a game.
-I understand but don’t lose hope yet as it has a lot of potentials, as you’ll soon see.
+I understand but don’t lose hope yet as it has a lot of potential, as you’ll soon see

 Therefore, I decided to provide ChatGPT with feedback that the game is not fully finished.
 I mentioned to it that bombs should fall down.

 It quickly receives and processes my feedback, making some adjustments to the code.

 Okay, that makes sense.
 However, I sense a problem with the code, known as a “code smell”, which refers to poor or misguided programming that becomes difficult to understand as it grows in size.
 Therefore, I provide the following additional feedback:

 After a while, it stops surprising you with its capabilities.
 What I want you to consider is that it is able to make these types of adjustments or code improvements if you desire.
 Experienced developers will understand my excitement about this

 As mentioned, it made the change promptly and I followed suit by copying the provided code and pasting it into the index.js file as necessary.